Contact Dr. Julie for more information on the amazing health benefits

 30. Clear Thinking & Clear Focus, Made Visible.
 A clear mind, a clean slate, a fresh outlook.
 It’s all good.
 Real good.
 Diffuse lemon oil and you got it.
 Or see the guidelines on the last page for aromatic use.

-31. Take the Heat Out of Cold Sores.
-When you have a gnarly cold sore that’s just begging for attention, douse it with a drop of lemon oil to calm it down and promote healing.
+31. Take the Heat Out of Mouth Sores.
+When you have a gnarly sore that’s just begging for attention, douse it with a drop of lemon oil to calm it down and promote relief.